Cray-HPE/docs-csm/operations/validate_csm_health.md

 Known issues that may prevent hardware from getting discovered by Hardware State Manager:

+- Switches with river cabinets require SNMP to be enabled for discovery to work.
+For configuring SNMP, see [Configure SNMP](./network/management_network/configure_snmp.md)
 - [HMS Discovery job not creating Redfish Endpoints in Hardware State Manager](../troubleshooting/known_issues/discovery_job_not_creating_redfish_endpoints.md)

 ## 3 Software Management Services (SMS) health checks